UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_pelle.md

 - To allocate L40s: ``-p gpu --gpus=l40s:<number of GPUs>``

     - Example with 1 GPU: ``interactive -A staff -t 1:0:0 -p gpu --gpus=l40s:1``
-    - Example with 11 GPUs: ``interactive -A staff -t 1:0:0 -p gpu --gpus=l40s:11`` will fail because there are just 10 GPUs on one node!
+    - Example with the maximum 10 GPUs: ``interactive -A staff -t 1:0:0 -p gpu --gpus=l40s:10``

 - To allocate H100: ``-p gpu --gpus=h100:<number of GPUs>``

     - Example with 1 GPU: ``interactive -A staff -t 1:0:0 -p gpu --gpus=h100:1``
-    - Example with 3 GPU: ``interactive -A staff -t 1:0:0 -p gpu --gpus=h100:3`` will fail because there are just 2 GPUs on one node!
+    - Example with both GPUs: ``interactive -A staff -t 1:0:0 -p gpu --gpus=h100:2``
+    - There are just 2 nodes with 2 each of these, so queues may become long if demand is high.

 - Currently you do not have to request additional CPUs to get additional memory.
 - You can use all Slurm options